sagorl/quick-ssl-certificates/README.md

 ```sh
 $ node simple_server.js
 ```
-After myCA.pem is imported in a browser as Certificate Authority the https://localhost:8443 will be available.
+After myCA.pem is imported in a browser as Certificate Authority the https://localhost:8443 will be available through https.